San Francisco 49ers (5-11) - Previously: 31.

 Dallas Cowboys (4-12) - Previously: 11.

 The Cowboys needed to bolster their pass rush and secondary, so what did they do?
 They drafted a running back, a position that grows on trees, even though they had two decent ones.
 Dallas had drafted so well in past seasons that I believe something changed.
-I feel like Jerry Jones wrestled away control and took the guy he wanted.
+I feel like Jerry Jones wrestled away control in the wake of the 4-12 finish and took the guy he wanted.
 Great job, Jerry.
 If only you had your way two years ago, Johnny Manziel would be your quarterback right now.

 It's mind-boggling how utterly stupid the Ezekiel Elliott pick was.
 And the thing is, the explanation for it was even worse.
 Dallas' assertion that Elliott is more valuable because the opponent doesn't have to throw toward Jalen Ramsey is quite literally the dumbest thing I've ever heard.
 So, a cornerback who can erase half the field - per their words; not mine - is less valuable than running backs, who should typically be drafted on Day 2?
 What's next?
 Is Jerry going to argue that punters are more valuable than a receiver since they might see more action than a double-teamed wideout does?